From the list below choose one of our FAQs to read. If you have a question which is not in this section, please contact us.

 What is the "20 minute window" for Link Plus services?
 Why does Link enforce the 20 minute window?

 Because LinkPlus is not a fixed schedule service, we cannot tightly predict the vehicles arrival time.
-If the guest before you was slower than we predicted, your bus will arrive later.
+If the guest before you was slower than we predicted, your bus may arrive later.
 The 20 minute window is designed to provide you with some predictability and give us a target we can be held to.

 Do drivers have special training to be able to drive Link Plus?
 Link buses?
 What type of training must they have?